 Carriacou Island falls within the sub-tropics, and the weather is always warm.
 Between the months of June-August the average temperature is 28°C (82°F), and the average rainfall is between 220-228 mm (8.7-9 in).
 The weather is almost always sunny and clear, and if there is any rain it usually falls in short bursts and clears very quickly!

 We recommend that all volunteers take out travel and dive insurance, this is relatively inexpensive but very worth while.

 Breakfast will be provided at John's Unique.
 Evening meals are also served there, and consist of a tailored-menu for our volunteer program.
-Meals will be simple and large, focusing on getting volunteers the nutrients and energy they need to perform in our daily diving & conservation activities.
+Meals will be simple and large, focusing on getting volunteers the nutrients and energy they need to perform in our daily diving and conservation activities.
 Spaghetti Bolognese, Chili Con Carne, and other simple but tasty meals can be expected on a regular basis.
 A vegetarian option is available upon request.
-Please let us know in advance if you have any special dietary requirements, so that the cook can source appropriate ingredients & plan a nice menu!
+Please let us know in advance if you have any special dietary requirements, so that the cook can source appropriate ingredients and plan a nice menu!

 Wireless internet access is available in the volunteer living quarters, and is included in the accommodation fees.

 Of course!
 We have packages designed specifically for people without any dive qualifications, in which the PADI Open Water and PADI Advanced Open Water courses are included in the fees listed.
 Reef Buddy staff will ensure that you’ve reached the level of skill and comfort needed before you participate in the surveys and specialities that we offer here!